tester248/vencord-autostart/README.md

 - `VencordAutoStart.ps1` - Main PowerShell script that patches Vencord and launches Discord
 - `VencordAutoStart.bat` - Batch file wrapper for startup compatibility
 - `SetupStartup.ps1` - Configuration script to add/remove from Windows startup
+- `SetupStartup-Bypass.bat` - Setup script that bypasses PowerShell execution policy
+- `RemoveFromStartup-Bypass.bat` - Removal script that bypasses PowerShell execution policy
 - `VencordInstallerCli.exe` - The Vencord installer (should already be present)

 ## 🚀 Quick Setup

-### Option 1: Automatic Setup (Recommended)
+### Option 1: Easy Setup (Works on all systems)
+1. Double-click `SetupStartup-Bypass.bat`
+2. That's it!
+The script will now run on every Windows startup

+### Option 2: PowerShell Setup (If execution policy allows)
-1. Open PowerShell as Administrator in this folder
+1. Open PowerShell in this folder
 2. Run the setup script:
    ```powershell
    .\SetupStartup.ps1
    ```
-3. That's it!
-The script will now run on every Windows startup
+3. If you get execution policy errors, use Option 1 instead

-### Option 2: Manual Setup
+### Option 3: Manual Setup (Traditional method)
 1. Copy `VencordAutoStart.bat` to your Windows Startup folder:
    - Press `Win + R`, type `shell:startup`, press Enter
    - Copy the `.bat` file to this folder